 Measure customer satisfaction with the Outlook emails you send.

-When you send an email, add Customer Thermometer feedback buttons directly to your (and your team’s) Outlook signatures.
+Add Customer Thermometer feedback buttons directly to your (and your team’s) Outlook email signatures.

-Customers simply click or tap to leave a rating and can also leave a comment.
+Customers simply click to leave a rating and can also leave a comment.

-Our Outlook signature email survey tool can alert you in real time to unhappy customers, as well as provide maps of feedback globally.
+Our Outlook signature email survey tool can alert you in real time to unhappy customers.

 1) ADD OUTLOOK SIGNATURE BUTTONS

 Select a stored signature to embed